-The bill amends existing laws regarding participation in school sports, specifically prohibiting students of the male sex from competing on teams designated for students of the female sex, and extends this prohibition to institutions of higher education.
-It introduces new legal language that establishes whistleblower protections for individuals who report violations, as well as a cause of action for students and schools harmed by such violations.
-The bill also removes governmental immunity in cases of negligence, recklessness, or intentional acts by public employees related to these violations.
+The bill amends existing laws regarding school sports by expanding the prohibition on male students competing on female-designated teams to include institutions of higher education.
+It introduces new legal language that establishes whistleblower protections for individuals who report violations related to this prohibition, as well as creating a cause of action for students and schools harmed by such violations.
+Specifically, it allows for private lawsuits seeking injunctive relief, damages, and attorney fees against schools and government entities that violate these provisions.
+Additionally, the bill removes governmental immunity in cases of negligence, recklessness, or intentional acts by public employees.

 Statutes affected: